CyberSyntax/lao/README.md

 > **One command, reproducible quality gates.**
 > **LAO** provides an ultra‑strict, verification‑friendly C/C++ environment with deterministic local gates.
 You run the same checks locally that CI runs—no surprises.

+> "We never trade determinism, reproducibility, or clarity for convenience."

 ---

 ## Contents